+Does ghee go bad?
+Yes, of course.
 Ghee, like all foods, can go wrong.
-However, if you take good care of it, it would not be quickly rancid.
-Clarified butter is much better than butter because it has no milk solids, and unlike many other dairy products, it has a longer shelf-life.
+However, it will not be quickly rancid if you take good care of it.
+Ghee-clarified butter is much better than butter because it has no milk solids or moisture content.
+Unlike many other dairy products, it has a longer shelf-life.

-here are some tips to increase the life of ghee –
+Does ghee go bad?
+Here are some tips to increase the life of ghee by storing ghee

 By following these ghee storage guidelines, you can extend the shelf-life of the ghee product you have purchased.